Welcome to Layer Culture!

 From this journey other interesting topics have flourished:

-- Solo Travel – Tips and advice for first timers
+- Traveling Alone – Tips and advice for first timers.

-- Solo Travel – South America solo travel tips
+- South America Travel Tips – South America solo travel tips.

 Before that, I was writing in my travel journal which was basically conversations with myself (about myself).